starzia/SonarPM/README.txt

 - X Screen Saver extension library
     This is available in Fedora as package "libScrnSaver-devel" and in Debian as package "libxss-dev"
-- curl is required for FTP uploading of the log file.
+- "curl" is required for FTP uploading of the log file.
 - wxWidgets 2.8
+    on Debian this is "libwxgtk2.8-dev"

 LINUX COMPILATION
 -----------------
 Run 'make sonar_gui' or 'make sonar_tui'.

-You must also manually create the directory ~/.sonarPM/ before the program can be run.

 LINUX USAGE